chstan/arpes/docs/curve-fitting.md

 ## Simple curve fitting

-PyPES uses `lmfit` in order to provide a user friendly, compositional API for curve fitting.
+PyARPES uses `lmfit` in order to provide a user friendly, compositional API for curve fitting.
 This allows users to define more complicated models using operators like `+` and `*`, but also makes the process of curve fitting transparent and simple.

 Here we will prepare an EDC with a step edge, and fit it with a linear density of states multipled by the Fermi distribution and convolved with Gaussian instrumental broadening (`AffineBroadenedFD`).
-In general in PyPES, we use extensions of the models available in `lmfit`, which provides an `xarray` compatible and unitful fitting function `guess_fit`.
+In general in PyARPES, we use extensions of the models available in `lmfit`, which provides an `xarray` compatible and unitful fitting function `guess_fit`.
 This has more or less the same call signature as `fit` except that we do not need to pass the X and Y data separately, the X data is provided by the dataset coordinates.